Do you want to learn how to start a blog the right way?

 The hardest part of setting up your blog is over!

-Now we just need to get it online and that can be done with a few clicks of the mouse and it really doesn't matter if you want to learn how to start a fashion blog or a travel blog - the process is the same.
+Now we just need to get it online and that can be done with a few clicks of the mouse and it really doesn't matter if you want to learn how to start a fashion blog or a travel blog or even just have somewhere to write reviews of your family trips - the process is the same.

 Step 3 - Setup Web Hosting & WordPress

 Web hosting is what keeps your blog "online" and stores all of your blogs files, images and content.
 If you don't have a web host then no one would be able to see your blog!

 A good web host means that your blog will be available to every single person in the world, every single second of every single day.

 There are both good and bad hosting companies & choosing a host is an important part of starting a blog.

 Many cheap hosts overload their servers which means your blog will be slow, which means updating it will take longer and it will take longer for your visitors to load it.

 That is usually backed with terrible support so when you do have a problem, you're on your own.